Lawson State Community College - Birmingham Campus

 Alabama's CNA pathway is governed by the Alabama Department of Public Health (ADPH), Division of Health Care Facilities, which oversees the state Nurse Aide Registry under federal OBRA-87 requirements.
 Unlike states with separate licensing boards, ADPH itself approves every Nurse Aide Training and Competency Evaluation Program (NATCEP) and contracts with Prometric to deliver both the written and skills portions of the competency exam.
 This single-agency structure keeps the timeline relatively short — most candidates can move from enrollment to active registry status in 6 to 10 weeks.

-Our directory lists 1 state-approved Certified Nurse Aide training program in Birmingham, AL. All programs must meet Alabama's minimum of 75 hours minimum and prepare graduates to sit for the Prometric competency exam.
+Our directory lists 7 state-approved Certified Nurse Aide training programs in Birmingham, AL. All programs must meet Alabama's minimum of 75 hours minimum and prepare graduates to sit for the Prometric competency exam.

 Lawson State Community College - Birmingham Campus offers the shortest published program in Birmingham at 5 weeks.
 Alabama requires 75 hours minimum of state-approved training, so any accelerated program must compress the required hours into a shorter calendar window through full-time scheduling.
 Call (205) 929-6384 for current cohort start dates.